-- 25 The Security IC Embedded Software is developed outside the TOE development in Phase 1.
+- 27 The Security IC Embedded Software is developed outside the TOE development in Phase 1.
 The TOE is developed in Phase 2 and produced in Phase 3.
-Then the TOE can be delivered in form of wafers or sawn wafers (dice). - 26 In the following the term "TOE Delivery" (refer to Figure 2) is uniquely used to indicate - after Phase 3 (or before Phase 4) if the TOE is delivered in form of wafers or sawn wafers (dice). - -The Protection Profile uniquely uses the term "TOE Manufacturer" (refer to Figure 2) which includes the following roles: - the IC Developer (Phase 2) and the IC Manufacturer (Phase 3)
+Then the TOE can be delivered in the form of wafers or sawn wafers (dice). - 28 In the following the term "TOE Delivery" (refer to Figure 2) is uniquely used to indicate - after Phase 3 (or before Phase 4) if the TOE is delivered in the form of wafers or sawn wafers (dice). - The Security Target uniquely uses the term "TOE Manufacturer" (refer to Figure 2) which includes the following roles: - the IC Developer (Phase 2) and the IC Manufacturer (Phase 3)

-The TOE is delivered after Phase 3 in form of wafers or sawn wafers (dice).
+The TOE is delivered after Phase 3 in the form of wafers or sawn wafers (dice).

-- 27 Hence the "TOE Manufacturer" comprises all roles beginning with Phase 2 and before "TOE Delivery".
-Starting with "TOE Delivery" another party takes over the control of the TOE. - 28 The Protection Profile uniquely uses the term "Composite Product Manufacturer" which includes all roles (outside TOE development and manufacturing) except the End-consumer as user of the Composite Product (refer to Figure 2) which are the following: - Security IC Embedded Software development (Phase 1) - the IC Packaging Manufacturer (Phase 4) if the TOE is delivered after Phase 3 in form of wafers or sawn wafers (dice) - the Composite Product Manufacturer (Phase 5) and the Personaliser (Phase 6).
+29 Hence, the "TOE Manufacturer" comprises all roles beginning with Phase 2 and before "TOE Delivery".
+Starting with "TOE Delivery", another party takes over the control of the TOE.

+- 30 The Security Target uniquely uses the term "Composite Product Manufacturer" which includes all roles (outside TOE development and manufacturing) except the Endconsumer as user of the Composite Product (refer to Figure 2) which are the following: - Security IC Embedded Software development (Phase 1) - the IC Packaging Manufacturer (Phase 4) if the TOE is delivered after Phase 3 in the form of wafers or sawn wafers (dice) - the Composite Product Manufacturer (Phase 5) and the Personaliser (Phase 6).